harshadnagrikarGit/Travelling-Website/README.md

-- 👋 Hi, I’m @harshadnagrikarGit
+- 👋 Hi, I’m Harshad Nagrikar
-- 👀 I’m interested in Software development/software Engineering.
+- 👀 I’m interested in full stack web developer

-- 💞️ I’m looking to collaborate on Web technology Projects
+- 💞️ I’m looking to collaborate on Websites Projects
 - 📫 How to reach me https://www.linkedin.com/in/harshad-nagrikar-560ab2233/

 <!---